 6. Holding companies that only hold equity participations in other entities and only earn dividends and capital gains are subject to a reduced substance test.
 Conversely, Relevant Entities carrying on "high risk intellectual property business" are subject to a higher burden of proof in demonstrating they maintain adequate economic substance in Cayman.

-7. The Tax Information Authority has published a form of Guidance on satisfying the economic substance test, including as to the meaning of "adequate" and "appropriate".
+7. The Tax Information Authority has published an updated form of Guidance on satisfying the economic substance test, including as to the meaning of "adequate" and "appropriate".
 Rather than providing a prescriptive formula, the Guidance notes that what is adequate or appropriate for each Relevant Entity will be dependent on the particular facts of the Relevant Entity and its business activity.
 A Relevant Entity will have to ensure that it maintains and retains appropriate records to demonstrate the adequacy and appropriateness of the resources utilised and expenditures incurred.
-It is expected that the Guidance will be developed and supplemented with sector specific commentary in due course.
+In addition, the updated Guidance includes sector specific commentary on Relevant Activities.
+For a further discussion of the updated guidance see our briefing note here.

 Core Income Generating Activities